 In February 2016, the FASB issued ASU 2016-02, Lease Accounting (Topic 842) ("ASU 2016-02").
 Under ASU 2016-02, a lessee is required to recognize assets and liabilities for leases with lease terms of more than twelve months.
-Consistent with current GAAP, the recognizion, measurement, and presentation of expenses and cash flows arising from a lease by a lessee primarily will depend on its classification as a finance or operating lease.
-However, unlike current GAAP, which requires only capital leases to be recognized on the balance sheet, ASU 2016-02 requires both types of leases to be recognized on the balance sheet, ASU 2016-02 requires both types of leases to be recognized on the balance sheet.
+Consistent with current GAAP, the recognition, measurement, and presentation of expenses and cash flows arising from a lease by a lessee primarily will depend on its classification as a finance or operating lease.
+However, unlike current GAAP, which requires only capital leases to be recognized on the balance sheet.
 The ASU also requires disclosures to help investors and other financial statement users better understand the amount, timing, and uncertainty of cash flows arising from leases.
 These disclosures include qualitative and quantitative requirements, providing additional information about the amounts recorded in the financial statements.
 Upon adoption of ASU 2016-02 with its March 31, 2019 Quarterly Report on Form 10-Q for the three months ended March 31, 2019, the Company recorded a right-of-use asset and related lease liability.
 We elected the modified retrospective transition approach.
 We also elected and applied the package of practical expedients whereby we will not reassess prior to the effective date (i) whether any expired contracts contain leases, (ii) the lease classification for any existing or expired lease, and (iii) initial direct costs of any existing leases.
 See Note 5 - Leases, for further information.